openvinotoolkit/openvino_tensorflow/README.md

 ## Usage

-Once you have installed OpenVINO™ integration with TensorFlow, you can use TensorFlow to run inference using a trained model.
+Once you have installed **OpenVINO™ integration with TensorFlow**, you can use TensorFlow to run inference using a trained model.
 The only change required to a script is adding

     import openvino_tensorflow